-Sansevieria Cylindrica or also called Dracaena angolensisare my all-time favorite plants because of their easy maintenance, stylish looks, and ability to grow in a wide variety of conditions.
+Sansevieria cylindrica or also called Dracaena angolensisare or African spear plant are among my all-time favorite plants because of their easy maintenance, stylish looks, and ability to grow in a wide variety of conditions.

 If you’re new to plant ownership or want a houseplant that needs minimal care, a Sansevieria will be your right choice!

 Sansevieria plants have stiff, upright leaves that look like swords.
 Architecturally speaking, they are a good choice for a modern or contemporary interior design.